dragonchain-inc/custom-contract-python-sdk/README.md

 # Welcome to building on Dragonchain Platform

 This tutorial is designed for those looking to build blockchain solution on Dragonchain platform.
 It includes writing a calculator smart contract and how to use Dragonchain Python SDK.

 # Attention:

+> ## Improvements
-> ## The Dragonchain Platform is implementing improvements that will allow developers to write smart contracts in a variety of programming languages using Docker images.
+> * ### The Dragonchain Platform is implementing improvements that will allow developers to write smart contracts in a variety of programming languages using Docker images.
+> * ### Dragonchain will be releasing a FREE Lab (Sandbox) to develop and test smart contracts.

 ## Target audience